kanors-emr/Veda-documentation/docs/source/pages/Getting started.rst

     * RAM: 4-8 GB is enough for Veda, but GAMS needs more RAM for larger models.
 32 GB would accomodate most models.
     * HDD: 500GB - 1TB free space for Veda and GAMS files.

-Veda access Internet for the following functions:
+Veda accesses Internet for the following functions:
     * Licensing
         * Source: provided on request
     * Displaying announcements on the Start page